How much thought do you put into your email typography?

-So what’s the best font for email?
+So what are the best fonts for email?
 And how big (or small) should your font size be?

-To help you, I did some research into the best fonts to use for emails, along with font sizes, and other elements of best practice email typography.
+To help you, I did some research into the best fonts for email, along with font sizes, and other elements of best practice email typography.

 Have you ever received an email and deleted it simply because you didn’t like the font?

 I have.
 I do it all the time.

 Usually, it’s because the text is illegible and difficult to read, so rather than plough on and try and make the effort to read the text, I give up and move onto the next email in my inbox.

 And it’s not just me abandoning websites and emails with bad fonts.
 According to Colin Wheildon, author of Type & Layout: Are You Communicating or Just Making Pretty Shapes?:

 “It’s possible to blow away three-quarters of our readers simply by choosing the wrong type.
 If you rely on words to sell, that should concern you deeply.”

 ConversionXL’s Tommy Walker takes this sentiment a step further, describing typography as the body language of the online world: